 Cost Per Click (CPC)

 Therefore, it’s a good idea to pay attention to this metric even though it’s not the first or even second thing you’ll look at.
-It’s also a clever idea to use an AdWords account to look at what people are bidding on within your niche.
+It’s also a clever idea to use a Google Ads account to look at what people are bidding on within your niche.

 Again, if someone’s paying for it, someone’s probably searching for it.
 Now, take the view from CPC with a grain of salt.
 Like everything, there are running their own campaigns bidding on what they THINK is valuable and will generate them a return.
 It might not be backed up by any data at all.
 Double-check those by using organic volume, trends, etc. as a measuring stick.

 Once you’ve done your research, you’re able to look at your competitors and compare notes.
 You’re doing this because a) you need to see if their actual rank in search results reflects your data, b) an idea of what the content on the top search results is like, and c) if there are any gaps in competitors keyword choices that you can capitalize on.